 What is information security?

-The Computer Services department has an Information Security Unit to assist departments in assessing and managing risks for University information.
-For help in assessing risks, contact the Information Security Office.
+The information services division has an information security unit to assist departments in assessing and managing risks for university information.
+For help in assessing risks, contact the information security office.

 Information is one of our most important assets and protecting it is one of our top priorities.
 All users play a critical role in protecting information.
 Each department is responsible for the information it receives, creates, transmits or stores.
 Information that can identify an individual, referred to as PII (Personally Identifiable Information), including but not limited to student grades and health information, is protected from improper disclosure by federal and state law.
-The University classifies data on five levels as specified in the Data Classification Levels policy.
+The university classifies information on five levels as specified in the information classification policy.

-Data levels three through five must be fully protected in accordance with federal and state laws and University policy.
-Contact the Information Security Unit for questions or assistance.
+Information levels three through five must be fully protected in accordance with federal and state laws and university policy.
+Contact the information security unit for questions or assistance.

 How should we work together to protect information?